d6lts/gradebook/README.txt

     C. Users can be assigned role of teacher, student or grading assistant.
        i.
 Grading assistants can do everything a teacher can do, except they cannot modify the roster.

+4. Gradebook Attendance provides a means for recording student attendance and provides an attendance page that is similar to the gradebook page.
+When this module is enabled, students and teachers will have an Attendance tab when viewing the gradebook page.
+Clicking on this tab will take them to the attendance page.
+Student's will only see their own attendance records.
+    Teachers will see the records for the entire class and will be able to edit or create new attendance records.
+Also, if attendance has not already been recorded "Take Today's Attendance" reminder link will appear above the gradebook page that will take the teacher to a form where they can record attendance.
+    A. The teacher can choose to give a student one of three marks: Present, Absent, or Tardy.
+    B. Attendance records are limited to one per gradebook per calendar day.
+    C. Attendance records for the entire class can be edited or deleted by following the "edit" or "delete" links on the gradebook attendance page.
+    D. An individual student's attendance record can be changed for a given day by clicking on the attendance record for that day.
+    E. An individual student's entire attendance record can be edited by clicking on the student's name on the attendance page.
+    F. The attendance page can be exported to ascii text or Excel spreadsheet through the Export tab on the gradebook page.
+    G. Teacher's can create an attendance assignment that will provide points for student's attendance when attendance is taken over a range of dates.
+       This is done by checking the "attendance assignment" box on the form when creating an assignment.
+If this box is checked, then the points specified in the "Points if Present, Absent and Tardy" fields will be given whenever attendance is taken between the publish and due dates for the attendance assignment.
+Grading is automatic.
+The grades are also updated if the assignment is modified.
+A special (themeable) notice is also shown on the assignment node explaining how attendance is graded.
+    H. Attendance records are emphasized on the attendance page using a css style.
+The default emphasis can be adjusted by overriding or editing the gradebook_attendance.css file.

 V. Developer notes
 ------------------